LeclercA/MySQL-DataBaseWrapper/README.md

 My own PHP database wrapper for easy query

 TODO :
-- [ ] Add the possibility to fetch row or column
+- [x] Add the possibility to fetch row or column
+- [ ] Make it possible to insert mutiple row at a time in insertFromArray()